 Natalia Ardagna enters her tenth season with the Beacons in 2017, and has set a new standard for winning since taking over as head coach.

-Building the program from the ground up, Ardagna has made UMass Boston a consistent winner and participant in the Little East Conference tournament.
-Ardagna became the first coach in program history to earn 100 career victories in 2014 and comes into the year with 135 victories in Beacons Blue.
+Ardagna became the first coach in program history to earn 100 career victories in 2014 and comes into the year with 165 victories in Beacons Blue.

-The Beacons are coming off one of their best seasons in program history.
+The 2017 season piggybacked off a 2016 season that saw the Beacons accomplish a number of firsts.
 In 2016, Ardagna led a youthful Beacons side to their second-best record in program history at 22-19.
 UMass Boston qualified for the Little East Conference Tournament for the for the first time in three years and made a stunning run to the LEC Championship Series.
 After recording just one win in their first 10 LEC Tournament games, the Beacons went 3-2 in this year's LEC Tournament.

 In 2015, the Beacons dealt with a slew of injuries and an extremely young team, but still nearly claimed a playoff spot.
 The Beacons earned a sweep of UMass Dartmouth on Senior Day to almost capture their first playoff spot since 2013.